inab/fega-mm/all_collections/_subdomains-v1/3_3_data_reception_and_standards_based_interoperability.md

     - level: 5
       desc: 'Periodic review of the Data standards and file types assessment criteria and workflow.
 Criteria and workflows can be refined to maintain general agreement with the FEGA ecosystem work in this topic.'

- - indicator: '[3.3.3] Metadata standards & harmonisation implemented'
+ - indicator: '[3.3.3] Metadata standards and harmonisation implemented'
    connected:
     - ind: '1.2.1'
     - ind: '3.2.1'